 Fortunately, there’s a simple shorthand that will tell you what you need to know about an enclosure’s protective properties: ingress protection ratings, more commonly known as IP ratings.
 This rating system is used around the world to rate the protective qualities of electronics and electrical enclosures against the ingress of water and solid objects.
 Thanks to its basis in rules created by the international experts and authorities at the International Electrotechnical Commission (IEC), it’s among the most reliable tools for making sure your enclosure selection does what you need it to do.

 To get an idea of how IP ratings work, take a look at an IP ratings chart.
 Each IP rating is a two-digit number and each digit of the number has a specific meaning:

 Note that there are some factors that IP ratings don’t take into account, such as resistance to heavy impacts and resistance to corrosion.
 If you need protection against these conditions, look into our NEMA 4x enclosures or explore the NEMA ratings (for corrosion) and IK ratings (for impacts).

-Both IP65- and IP67-rated enclosures have a “6” as their first digit, which means they offer total protection from solids ingress.
+Both IP65- and IP67-rated enclosures have a “6” as their first digit, which means they offer total protection from ingress of solid objects.
 Both of these enclosure types are typically equipped with gasket seals that are capable of blocking out even ultra-fine particles.
-Thus, both are suitable for most outdoor applications that require dust protection.
+Thus, both are suitable for most outdoor applications that require dust-tight protection.